Mother sought by authorities after giving birth in Ventura parking lot, abandoning newborn baby

 The bakery is located in an industrial complex in the 4200 block of Transport Street.
 According to investigators, the woman placed the infant on the ground, severed the umbilical cord and quickly ran away from the area.
 She appeared to be homeless.

-The baby appeared healthy and was transported to a local hospital for treatment, where the child was listed in stable condtion.
+The baby appeared healthy and was transported to a local hospital for treatment, where the child was listed in stable condition.

-Police conducted an extensive search for the female but were unable to locate her.
+Police conducted an extensive search for the woman but were unable to locate her.
+A detailed description was not available.
+Investigators expressed concern that she might be in need of medical attention.